Hosting and bandwidth provided by MacAce.net.

 Please note that all iPod models mentioned in this Q&A have been discontinued.

-As first scooped by rumor sites Mac Rumors and AppleInsider, and corroborated within hours by the Chicago Tribune, on October 13, 2006, Apple released a red second generation iPod nano as part of Bono's (PRODUCT) RED campaign.
+As first scooped by rumor sites Mac Rumors and AppleInsider, and corroborated within hours by the Chicago Tribune (article no longer online), on October 13, 2006, Apple released a red second generation iPod nano as part of Bono's (PRODUCT) RED campaign.

 Photo Credit: Apple Computer

-Readers not familiar with the (PRODUCT) RED initiative may be interested in reading the "manifesto", but the general idea is that consumers can purchase specially branded products or services and the company profiting will donate a small portion of the proceeds to the The Global Fund for the purchase of AIDS medication in Africa.
+Readers not familiar with the (PRODUCT) RED initiative may be interested in reading the "manifesto" (later renamed a more corporate standard "About" page), but the general idea is that consumers can purchase specially branded products or services and the company profiting will donate a small portion of the proceeds to the The Global Fund for the purchase of AIDS medication in Africa.